-Leukorrhea is a medical term used to describe vaginal discharge, especially that which happens during pregnancy.
-Leukorrhea is a thick, white or yellowish vaginal discharge that pregnant women experience instead of their period, and is generally harmless.
+Leukorrhea is a medical term used to describe vaginal discharge that is thick, white or yellowish, that women experience instead of their period, and is generally harmless.
 What are the causes of this white discharge, what’s normal and what’s abnormal- we’ll tell you about all this and more!

 Video: Vaginal Discharge During Pregnancy

 What Is Vaginal Discharge?

 Almost every woman has to deal with vaginal discharge at some point in her life.
 The most common cause of this discharge is the change in hormonal levels during the menstrual cycle – the consistency differs from phase to phase.